acidjazz/dbar/readme.md

 ![](example.gif)

-A customizable flexible progress bar w/ a look inspired by the game Destiny.
+A progress bar inspired by the game Destiny.

 Installation
 ------------